A Local-global principle for isogenies of composite degree: Group-theoretic rephrasing

 Under our inductive hypothesis that $G(\ell^{n-1})$ is contained in a Borel subgroup $B$, we consider the composite map

 where the first map is reduction mod $\ell^{n-1}$.
 As $(\zz/\ell^{n-1}\zz)^\times$ is cyclic, the group $G(\ell^n)$ is generated by a preimage of a generator of the image of $\phi'$, and the kernel of $\phi'$.
-To show that $G(\ell^n)$ is contained in a Borel, we use the local data that every element of $G(\ell^n)$ has square discriminant to show that each of these pieces is contained in \emph{the same} Borel lifting the Borel $B$ containing $G(\ell^{n-1})$.
+To show that $G(\ell^n)$ is contained in a Borel, we use the local data that every element of $G(\ell^n)$ has square discriminant to show that each of these pieces is contained in \emph{the same} Borel $\tilde{B} \subset \GL_2(\zz/\ell^n\zz)$ lifting the Borel $B \subset \GL_2(\zz/\ell^{n-1}\zz)$ containing $G(\ell^{n-1})$.

-This analysis is carried out in Section \ref{lemup}, with the result of proving a necessary but insufficient condition on exceptional subgroups.
-These ``potentially exceptional" subgroups are then analyzed more carefully in Section \ref{exceptional}, leading to a proof of Theorem \ref{upthm}.
-In these sections we will always assume that $\ell$ is an odd prime.
+This analysis is carried out in $\S$\ref{lemup}, with the result of proving a necessary but not sufficient condition on exceptional subgroups.
+These ``potentially exceptional" subgroups are then analyzed more carefully in $\S$\ref{exceptional}, leading to a proof of Theorem \ref{upthm_group}.